 - Laundry Service

 There are three two-bedroom apartments and one studio apartment.
 All of the two-beds overlook the pool and huge view beyond.
 Rooms are stylish and cleverly designed: internal walls are lined with mud plaster to create a soft acoustic and ambient climate - cool in summer, warm in winter.
-There's also underfloor heating for comfortable year-round living.
+There's also underfloor heating to stay cosy on cool winter nights.

 Bedrooms are on the small side, but living areas have plenty of space.
 Open-plan interiors are predominantly white, with dashes of tropical turquoise or deep ocean blue.
 We loved the thoughtful extras: flaky pasteis de nata from the local bakery, a bottle of red, and handpicked flowers from the garden placed in oversized vases.

 Lagoona and Azul overlook the pool and each have two bedrooms, a large open-plan living area, and lovely light bathrooms with walk-in showers.
 Oceano, where we stayed, is similar but it has a small tub in its bathroom and a large private garden with a plunge pool - though we thought it looked more like a kids splash pool.
 Either way, the garden is an ideal space for kids to romp around or for those wanting a little more privacy.

 The smallest apartment, Sapphire, doesn't come with a sea view, but its deck area is separate from the others, with a cool hammock chair.
 Inside, there's a kingsize bed in a large open-plan studio, with a basic kitchen and a large wet room.

 - Underfloor heating